Alvooh/Phase1CodeChallenge-bank-of-flatiron/README.md

 You can access the live demo of the application [here](https://genuine-cat-554d7f.netlify.app/).

 ## Features

-- Sign in to your account
+- Add new transactions with date, description, category, and amount.
-- View your account balance
+- View a list of transactions.
-- Deposit and withdraw funds
 - View transaction history
+- Filter Transactions by description

 ## Technologies Used